Updated: 2/23/22 | February 23, 2022

 2. Jeffrey’s Grocery (172 Waverly Place)

-Located in the West Village, this is not a cheap meal (most mains are $20 USD), but they pour heavy, heavy glasses of wine and have some of my favorite oysters and seafood in the city.
-They also host a $1.50 USD oyster happy hour (3:30-5:30pm during the week), which I think is the best deal in the city!
+Located in the West Village, this is not a cheap meal (most mains are $20 USD), but they pour heavy, heavy glasses of wine and have some of my favorite oysters and seafood in NYC.
+It also hosts a $1.50 USD oyster happy hour (3:30-5:30pm during the week), which I think is the best deal in town!

-This is my favorite Korean BBQ restaurant in the city.
-Granted, I’m not a Korean BBQ expert, but the meat here is delicious, and they give you a TON of sides of a dizzying variety (which to me is the best part of Korean BBQ.
-Bring on the unlimited kimchi!).
+This is my favorite Korean BBQ restaurant in New York.
+Granted, I’m not an expert, but the meat here is delicious, and they give you a lot of sides of a dizzying variety (which to me is the best part — bring on the unlimited kimchi!).
 The fact that it’s usually full of Koreans is something I take as a good sign.

 This is the best and most authentic Thai restaurant in New York.
-As someone who has lived in Thailand, I rarely find a place I like.
-It’s never as good.
-I hardly ever get Thai food in the United States because I’m always disappointed, but this place is the real thing.
+As someone who has lived in Thailand, I rarely find a place I like, because I’m usually disappointed, but this one is the real thing.
 It’s as close to eating in Thailand as you can get.
-I especially like the som tam (papaya salad) here.
-It’s legit.
+I especially like the som tam (papaya salad) — it’s legit.

 6. Left Bank (117 Perry Street)

-Located in the West Village, this French restaurant offers a wonderful happy hour menu, with a $25 USD prix fixe dinner that is one of the best budget meals in the city.
+Located in the West Village, this French restaurant offers a wonderful happy hour menu, with a $25 USD prix fixe dinner that is one of the best budget meals in town.
 You get two courses and wine in a romantically lit setting.
-My roommates and I also come here often, especially if we want a nice quiet bonding evening!
+My roommates and I also came here often, especially if we wanted a nice quiet bonding evening!

-A great Vietnamese place located near my old apartment, this place serves pho that rocks my world.
-The portions are huge here and, according to my friend Jodi, who is an expert in all food Vietnamese, this place is authentic.
+This is great Vietnamese eatery located near my old apartment that serves pho that rocked my world.
+The portions are huge, and, according to my friend Jodi, who is an expert in all food Vietnamese, it’s all authentic.

-A mac-and-cheese shop that takes the traditional dish and makes it even better.
+S’MAC is mac-and-cheese restaurant that takes the traditional dish and makes it even better.
 It’s heavenly, cheesy goodness.
-Their 4-Cheese and Cheeseburger are my two favorites.
+Its 4-Cheese and Cheeseburger are my two favorites.
 The fact that this place was around the block from my house was definitely a problem though — I ate there too often and may have gotten a S’MAC belly!

 9. Masala Times (194 Bleecker St)

-Serving Bombay-style street food, this place located near the NYU campus serves some really good Indian meals.
-I couldn’t get enough of it.
-The plates are sharable, and you get rice and bread, too.
-Try the Fish Tikka — it’s delicious.
+Serving Bombay-style street food, this restaurant located near the NYU campus serves some really good Indian meals.
+I couldn’t get enough!
+The plates are sharable, and you get rice and bread too.
+Try the fish tikka — it’s delicious.

-I stumbled upon this place while walking home one day; it was only later that I found out it’s actually quite famous.
-After eating their dumplings, it’s easy to see why.
-They’re delicious — the pork dumplings had an intense flavor to them.
-And at 8 for $5.50, the price is just right.
+I stumbled upon this while walking home one day; it was only later that I found out it’s actually quite famous.
+After eating the dumplings, it’s easy to see why.
+They’re delicious — the pork ones had an intense flavor.
+And at 8 for $5.50 USD, the price is just right.

 While the original Vanessa’s is in Chinatown, there are now locations in Williamsburg, the Financial District, Long Island City, and the Upper West Side.